saleor/saleor.io-learn/typesense/creating-search-ui.md

 }
 ```

-The HTML output with its respective CSS classes of every widget used by react-instantsearch-dom is available in Algolia's [api reference.](https://www.algolia.com/doc/api-reference/widgets/hits/react/)
+The HTML output with its respective CSS classes of every widget used by react-instantsearch-dom is available in Algolia's [Api Reference.](https://www.algolia.com/doc/api-reference/widgets/hits/react/)